ccoutant/dwarf-locations/013-generalize-address-spaces.md

 space, the address space is not part of the pointer value, but is implicit in the type of the pointer.
 The bits of the pointer refer to an address in a completely separate address space.

-### Why `DW_OP_xderef` is not sufficient

-The DWARF 5 `DW_OP_xderef*` operations allow a value to be converted into an address within a specified address space which is then read.
-But it provides no way to create a memory location for an address in the non-default address space.
-For example, GPU variables can be allocated in local scratch pad memory at a fixed address.

 ### Address spaces are not just swizzled pointers